 Resident cost sharing is another revenue-generating method that shares the cost of replacement with those whose properties are affected.
-A cost sharing program that includes a \$25/month replacement charge on the water bill for twenty years would generate \$300 per LSLR per annum and \$6,000 over the repayment period.
+The Village could also consider a \$25/month replacement charge on the water bill for twenty years would generate \$300 per LSLR per annum and \$6,000 over the repayment period.
 This repayment amount covers the approximate cost of the private side of the replacement while remaining affordable for affected water customers.